emilylaih/Honeypot-Assignment/README.md

 ### Database Backup (Required)

+**Summary:**
-**Summary:** What is the RDBMS that MHN-Admin uses?
+ What is the RDBMS that MHN-Admin uses?
+MHN-Admin uses MongoDB.

  What information does the exported JSON file record?

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*